sosy-lab/benchexec/doc/INSTALL.md

 In any case, please check whether everything works or whether additional settings are necessary as [described below](#testing-cgroups-setup-and-known-problems).

-### Setting up Cgroups in a Docker Container
+### Setting up Cgroups in a Docker/Podman Container

-If you want to run benchmarks within a Docker container, and the cgroups file system is not available within the container, please use the following command line argument to mount the cgroup hierarchy within the container when starting it:
+If you want to run benchmarks within a Docker/Podman container, and the cgroups file system is not available within the container, please use the following command line argument to mount the cgroup hierarchy within the container when starting it (same for Podman):

     docker run -v /sys/fs/cgroup:/sys/fs/cgroup:rw ...

-Note that you additionally need the `--privileged` flag for container mode.
+Note that you additionally need some flags for container mode, which are explained in the [container documentation](container.md#using-benchexec-in-a-dockerpodman-container).
-However, this gives your Docker container full root access to the host, so please also add the `--cap-drop=all` flag, make sure to use this only with trusted images, and configure your Docker container such that everything in it is executed under a different user account, not as root.
-BenchExec is not designed to run as root and does not provide any safety guarantees regarding its container under this circumstances.

 ### Testing Cgroups Setup and Known Problems